 By Andrew Macdonald

-The Macdonald Notebook recently entered its third year of independent publishing, thanks to the patronage of readers like you.
+The Macdonald Notebook recently entered its fourth year of independent publishing, thanks to the patronage of readers like you.

 Check out the reader endorsements later in this article.